provenance-io/provenance/docs/proto-docs.md

 <a name="provenance.reward.v1.MsgClaimAllRewardsResponse"></a>

 ### MsgClaimAllRewardsResponse
-MsgClaimRewardResponse is the response type for claiming rewards from all reward programs RPC
+MsgClaimRewardsResponse is the response type for claiming rewards from all reward programs RPC

 | Field | Type | Label | Description |